-In [113] authors present different intrusion detection approaches for Mobile Ad-Hoc Networks (MANET) and Wireless Sensor Networks (WSN) taking in consideration their architecture: distributed, centralized, hierarchical or standalone.
+Butun et al. [111] present different intrusion detection approaches for Mobile Ad-Hoc Networks (MANET) and Wireless Sensor Networks (WSN) taking in consideration their architecture: distributed, centralized, hierarchical or standalone.
 Their survey included statistical, clustering, game theory and genetic algorithms.
-Likewise, Mitchell et al. in [114] classify existing anomaly, signature based and hybrid IDS techniques according to the type of system they will be deployed to.
+Likewise, Mitchell and Chen [112] classify existing anomaly, signature based and hybrid IDS techniques according to the type of system they will be deployed to.
 Their classification includes Wireless Local Area Networks (WLAN), Wireless Sensor Networks (WSN), Wireless Personal Area Networks (WPAN), Ad-hoc networks, mobile telephony, Cyber Physical Systems (CPS) and Wireless Mesh Networks (WMN).
-Luong et al. in [115] provide a comprehensive review of economic and pricing approaches for detecting security attacks against wireless networks, such as eavesdropping, jamming and black hole attacks.
+Luong et al. [113] provide a comprehensive review of economic and pricing approaches for detecting security attacks against wireless networks, such as eavesdropping, jamming and black hole attacks.
 Furthermore, the paper concludes by providing research directions for both existing challenges from an attack and an economic tool perspective, as well as for new research problems regarding 5G HetNets.
-Similarly, in [117] a review of machine learning methods used to address a variety of problems in WSNs is presented.
+Similarly, in [115] a review of machine learning methods used to address a variety of problems in WSNs is presented.
 The authors do not focus only on the security aspect but also on other functional and non-functional characteristics of a wireless network.
-Xu et al. in [116] discuss a major threat against WSNs, node forgery or impersonation, and propose device fingerprinting solutions against it.
+Xu et al. [114] discuss a major threat against WSNs, node forgery or impersonation, and propose device fingerprinting solutions against it.
 The authors review fingerprinting methods for WSN security and propose their usage for generating non-forgeable signatures in order to distinguish malicious users from legitimate ones.
-Zhu et al. [118] provided a taxonomy of SCADA-specific intrusion detection systems and tried to highlight the requirements of an IDS designed to protect a control system.
+Zhu and Sastry [116] provided a taxonomy of SCADA-specific intrusion detection systems and tried to highlight the requirements of an IDS designed to protect a control system.
 Except from a review on IDS techniques, the authors define a set of metrics and attacks specifically for SCADA systems.